Free Prediabetes Testing

 PreDiabetes Centers offers a free blood test to help you learn if you have prediabetes, the condition where the body’s blood glucose levels are higher than normal but not yet high enough for a diabetes diagnosis.

-In addition to blood glucose and hemoglobin A1c–indicators commonly used in a diabetes diagnosis–our advanced, comprehensive blood screening examines several more biomarkers associated with prediabetes, such as C-reactive protein, C-peptide, insulin, homocysteine, thyroid hormones, testosterone, vitamin B12, vitamin D, and VAP (a type of cholesterol).
+In addition to blood glucose and hemoglobin A1c–indicators commonly used in a diabetes diagnosis–our advanced, comprehensive blood screening examines several more biomarkers associated with prediabetes, such as C-reactive protein, C-peptide, insulin, homocysteine, thyroid hormones, testosterone, vitamin B12, vitamin D, cholesterol levels and more.
 This extensive screening allows the health team to get a more complete picture of your diabetes risk.

 Here’s how it works: